Benjamin Graham Net Worth: Full Bio & Investor Profile

 There are no public records as to what Benjamin Graham’s holdings were nor are there any testimonies as to how much wealth he may have generated.
 So, we used an often-mentioned number for Benjamin Graham’s salary in 1926.

 Graham reached a salary of $50,000 in that year and would have presumably made even more with his bonus and personal investments.
 We rounded up the figure and calculated a progression of increasing income up to 1956 when he retired.
-We then recalculated the sum presumably accumulated by 1956 into a dollar equivalent value for 2022.
+We then recalculated the sum presumably accumulated by 1956 into a dollar equivalent value for modern day.

 Benjamin Graham’s Investment Style